leana8959/zermo/README.md

 # Zermo
 This is a fork of zerm theme, with a light theme.
-Big thumbs up to Zola contributors who made all this possible.
+Big thumbs up to Zola and zermo contributors who made all this possible.

 # Original [GitHub](https://github.com/getzola/zola) README below.
 # zerm